-BIT Group - Overview » Rules & Policies
+BISA - Overview » Policies & DocumentsDownload Policy

 Expansion of Consciousness

 Recreation historically affects One's physical wellbeing.
 In this regard, we serve our current patrons well.
-It is our intent to explore the other components of wellbeing beyond recreation, which come together with recreation to benefit the Whole Human.
+It is our intent to explore the other components of wellbeing which come together with recreation to benefit the Whole Human.
 These wellbeing components include Physical Wellbeing (heretofore "recreation"), Mental Wellbeing, Social Wellbeing, Spiritual Wellbeing, Career Wellbeing, Financial Wellbeing, and Community Wellbeing.
-We intend to explore calendar mapping, documenting, affiliation options and, only where necessary, explore assisting in the creation of these additional wellbeing programs, adding them to recreation and beyond, in the process of facilitating our patron access to them.
+We intend to expand our programming and/or partner with other valley providers, to better serve the needs of our patrons.

 Expansion of Effectiveness